sudeeprp/rapa-home/contribute.md

 Example queries:

-- Exact match (like searching a word in a shloka e.g., "sthitaprajnya")
+- Exact match (searching a word in a Shloka, like "sthitaprajnya")
-- Bunch of words (some or all, e.g., "surrender devotion friendship")
+- Bunch of words (some or all, like "surrender devotion friendship")
 - Rough recollection of a phrase in the commentary ("insignificant in front of a mountain")
 - A question ("Don't know the right thing to do.
 How to come out of it?")